Always remember - history is written by the winners.

 Here's a short documentary about the history of witches

 What is a witch?
 And who gets falsely accused of being one, or whatever we've swapped in as the modern equivalent?
 It depends on whether we're talking about the newly fashionable holistic healers and occultist dabblers or about our moral scapegoats.
 These days a (reclaimed) witch can be a cute blue haired girl on Instagram posting pictures of her crystals and her motivational spells.
 Or she can be a pretty spell caster writing an essay for a beauty magazine.
 And sometimes she can be a costumed middle-aged woman who just likes to dance in parades.
+There's more than one way to be a witch!

 In medieval Europe around 80% of people accused of being witches were women.
 In those pre-Victorian days, women were thought to be the morally weaker, more sexually voracious sex - and as they got older and found fewer sexual partners, they became more susceptible to being seduced by the devil.
 Women branded witches tended to be on the older, poorer side and more autonomous and outspoken.
 Often they were midwives, who could be seen rushing around under cover of night to deliver babies, whose occasional deaths were blamed on them.
 They were cooks and healers with knowledge of medicinal herbs, which they could turn into healing remedies or harmful poisons.
 Libidinous spinsters and widows were threatening enough to the moral order, and God help them if they had opinions.
 She's a witch!